Incense, Coffee & Tools of Survival

 The little power of rituals

 My small morning rituals anchor and help settle me into my body and state of mind.
-My day never truly starts until I have lit an incense, cleaned the litter box, had time to digest a podcast or two, and moments to tend to my home space and feline needs.
+My day never truly starts until I have lit an incense, cleaned the litter box, had time to digest a podcast or two, and had moments to tend to my home space and feline needs.

-But whatever they look like, they are little bit of magic that the universe sent us to keep our inner light strong.
+But whatever they look like, they are that little bit of magic that the universe sent us to keep our inner light strong.